Ava’s Perfect Match Dating Profile…

 They exchanged hugs.
 “How are you?
 You look terrific,” Ava exclaimed as they pulled apart.
 “Motherhood really agrees with you.”

-They’d surprised everyone when they acquired the rundown Morganville Hotel and
+when they acquired the rundown Morganville Hotel and began restoring it,

-began restoring it, turning it into a popular destination in the Azure Bay East Caribbean.
-Since then, Lisa and Shawn had married
+turning it into a popular destination in the

 “I’m doing fine,” Ava said with a smile.

 “Are you sure?”
 Lisa’s brows furrowed.
-“I can’t help worrying about you.
-This past year has been so difficult—”
+“I worry about you.
+The past year has been so difficult for you—”

 “Hey, you have enough to worry about right here,” Ava said as she patted Lisa’s rounded tummy.
 “I can’t wait to see your little mini-me when she makes her debut into the world!”

-The couple that had followed Ava into the building came up to them, greeting Lisa and diverting her attention away from Ava.
-Seeing her chance to escape the interrogation over her well-being, Ava glanced around the room, looking for the bar.
-She had decided to get a glass of Cabernet and find somewhere to sit down, but her plans stalled when Lisa grabbed her by the arm instead and introduced her to Ian and Belinda Wells, Shawn’s brother and sister-in-law.
+The couple that followed Ava into the building approached them, greeting Lisa and diverting her attention.
+Realizing Lisa needed to attend to her other guests, Ava glanced around looking for the bar.
+She’d decided to get a glass of Cabernet and find somewhere to sit down, but before she could wander away, Lisa grabbed her arm and introduced her to Shawn’s brother and sister-in-law, Ian and Belinda Wells.

 “You rat,” Lisa whispered with an envious smile.
 “I haven’t had any booze or junk food for six months.
 Have a glass for me, too.”

 “I will!”
 Ava laughed.
-“Don’t worry, it won’t be long before you’ll be thin again and able to eat what you want.”
+“Don’t worry, it won’t be long before you’ll be able to eat whatever you want.”

-Many of Lisa’s friends from her book club were there.
+Many of Lisa’s friends from her online book club were there.
 Ava stood in line at the bar with one of the women.
 “You’re Tara, right?”
-She smiled at the pretty brunette as she waited for the bartender to pour her a glass of red wine.
-“I remember you from Lisa’s wedding.”
+She smiled at the pretty brunette as she waited for the bartender to pour her a glass of wine.
+“I remember meeting you at Lisa’s wedding.”

 “I remember you, too,”

 “Oh, my gosh, Ava.
-This is the perfect gift!
-Thank you!”
+This is the perfect gift!”

 Lisa stood at the gift table pulling out the contents of a large, handmade diaper bag filled with a girl’s layette.
 She waved for Ava to join her.
 “Where did you find such precious little outfits?”